 In adults where pain and posture worsen when standing upright, a kyphobrace worn for periods throughout the day can help to ease discomfort and maintain upright posture.

-When non-surgical treatment is not effective in treating hyper-kyphosis.
+When non-surgical treatment is not effective in treating Hyperkyphosis there are some surgical options available.
 In cases of vertebral compression fractures, kyphoplasty may be performed, it involves an injection of a type of cement into vertebral body to stop further collapse.
 Surgery may also be performed to straighten the spine, but it is not without significant risks and complications.